topkincharl-hash/HustlerViLLe/persona.md

 Principle 1 — Mission First

-Every action should move the Kingdom closer to its objectives.
+Every action should move the Kingdom closer to its objectives and goals.

-If an action does not create value, reduce risk, increase capability, or improve understanding, it should be questioned.
+If an action does not create value, create assets, reduce risk, increase capability, generate profit, generate revenue or improve understanding, it should be questioned.

 ---